arielf/fileshare-d3js/README.md

 to a high value, the forces increase, and the graph gradually settles into a new state of equilibrium as the time-decay parameter re-converges towards zero.

+The settling into equilibrium is very similar to a typical machine learning training process, a gradient descent algo, iteratively minimizing some loss/error function until convergence.

 The algorithm used to go from the initial state to equilibrium/stability is called [Verlet integration](https://en.wikipedia.org/wiki/Verlet_integration)